ryan-c-lewis/road-trip-2022/README.md

 <img src="photos/03_road.jpg" width="600" />

-Instead of satying on the interstate, I decided to take a longer scenic route through a national park.
+Instead of staying on the interstate, I decided to take a longer scenic route through a national park.

 <img src="photos/03_scenicOverlook.jpg" width="600" />